“If you want to change the world, you have to change the metaphor.” — Joseph Campbell

 We human beings are myth-makers.
 As far as we know, no other species on Earth creates myths, although we don’t have evidence to prove other animals can or cannot make myths.
 But, since we stepped out of Africa some 1.5 million years ago and evolved into what we are today, Homo sapiens, we have created millions of myths and metaphors that guided, inspired, and defined us and our civilizations and cultures right to this moment.
 Without our ability to create myths our existence today could be debatable; indeed, myths are what help make us human.

 However, many myths that were once our lighthouses have either been destroyed or weakened as our knowledge of the Universe excels exponentially.
 Ironically, as our scientific ability increases and improves, myths once sacred often become quaint stories that we consider interesting but untrue.
-Problem is, since myths are vital to our existence in terms of guidance, inspiration, and definition, with what do we replace the ones devalued?
+The problem is since myths are vital to our existence in terms of guidance, inspiration, and definition, with what do we replace the ones devalued?

 Indeed, everything discussed above is extremely bold.
 What authority says myths are that important to our lives and civilizations, to our cultures, and to our very definition of who and what we are?